News Examples Documentation Download Buy Forum Contact

 Mapping attributes take 4 numerical values in a format like "a|b|c|d"

-a and b are two values of the internal nl factor which is 0 when looking directly
+here a and b are two values of the internal nl factor which is 0 when looking

-into the flare origin and scale up to ~2.5 when the flare origin gets out of view.
+directly into the flare origin and ca 2.5 when the flare origin gets out of view.

-c and d are the new remapped values for a and b.
+c and d are the multipicators at the points a and b.

 Examples: